 Having the right marketing stack is only part of the sandwich – you’re going to need the right smarts to make it all work together.
 The strategy can provide the framework, but you will need to outsource to experts or train your team on how to implement it.
 I’d suggest starting with an outsourced model and KPI-ing the team to learn fast, and then bringing some of it in-house when they’re ready.

-There’s a host of channels at your disposal, and new ones appearing constantly.
+There’s a host of channels at your disposal, and new ones appear constantly.
 Customers pick and choose what they consume and when.
 The market is flooded with a wall of content noise.
 All this means you are going to need relevant, quality content to cut through and reach your target audience.

 Developing a content strategy is a proven way to accelerate the way your brand grows, and will drive the change from the old world of marketing to the new.
 A robust strategy will also integrate your marketing efforts across the business so that your content is at every customer touchpoint.